haileytapia/portfolio/DiscordUserGuide.md

 ### Download Discord (optional)

-You can use Discord online, but if you want to use it as a desktop or mobile app, follow these steps:
+Instead of using Discord online, you can use it as a desktop or mobile app:

 1. In a web browser, go to [discord.com/download](https://discord.com/download).
 2. Select **Download** for your desktop or mobile device's operating system.
 The following operating systems are supported: